Tethar-USDT-Dot/Whitepaper/README.md

 ## Abstract

-**(USDT Dot)** is a stablecoin designed to maintain a stable value at parity with the US dollar (USD).
+**Tethar USDT• (USDT Dot)** is a stablecoin designed to maintain a stable value at parity with the US dollar (USD).
 Deployed on the BNB Smart Chain (BSC) as a BEP-20 token, USDT• combines the stability of reserve-backed assets with the efficiency of blockchain technology.

 This whitepaper outlines the vision, mechanics, tokenomics, and roadmap for USDT•, emphasizing its role in providing a reliable digital dollar alternative for payments, DeFi integrations, and cross-border remittances.